lrhoads/GruntBot/PORTAINER.md

 ### Deployment Error: "failed to mount local volume"
 If you get an error like `failed to mount local volume: mount /data/compose/25/logs`, this means:
-1. The stack is trying to bind mount directories that don't exist
-2. **Solution 1**: Make sure you're using `docker-compose.clean.yml` (the cleanest version)
-3. **Solution 2**: If still failing, try this manual approach:
-   - Delete the failing stack in Portainer
-   - Go to **Volumes** and delete any existing gruntbot volumes
-   - Redeploy using `docker-compose.clean.yml`
-4. **Solution 3**: Use the manual container creation method below instead
+1. **FIXED**: The updated `docker-compose.portainer.yml` no longer mounts a logs directory
+2. **Solution**: The new version only mounts the profiles directory - logs are accessible through Portainer's log viewer
+3. **If still failing**: Delete the stack and redeploy - the issue should now be resolved

 ### Alternative: Manual Container Creation (if stack fails)
 If the stack deployment keeps failing, create the container manually: